andresrgallo/webpack-quotes-machine/README.md

 # Project Overview

-This application generates random quotes by pressing the 'new quotes' button, generating style colors dinamically.
+This application generates random quotes by pressing the 'new quotes' button, displaying style colors dinamically.
 It also has the option of adding the quote as tweet in your twitter account.

 ## Tools